Deputy Director – Quality of Life, City of Montreal

-Since August 2008, Charles‐Mathieu Brunelle has been the Director of Montreal Space for Life.
-Canada’s largest natural science museum complex is made up of the Montreal Botanical Garden, Biodome and Insectarium and the Rio Tinto Alcan Planetarium, all world‐renowned institutions.
+Charles‐Mathieu Brunelle was the Director of Montreal Space for Life, Canada’s largest natural science museum complex made up of the Montreal Botanical Garden, Biodome and Insectarium and the Rio Tinto Alcan Planetarium, all world‐renowned institutions.

 Mr. Brunelle is also associated with several achievements that have marked the cultural life of the metropolis, as TOHU, which he founded and of which he was Executive Vice-President and Founding member for nine years.
 He also contributed to the growth of the company Marie Chouinard and the Quebec Cinematheque.